metersquared/SCInMagField/README.md

-# Conventional Superconductors in a Magnetic Field : Code repository
+# Conventional Superconductors in a Magnetic Field

-This is a public repository of my bachelor's thesis about conventional superconductivity in a magnetic field.
+This is a public repository of my bachelor's thesis that I did at the University of Leipzig about conventional superconductivity in a magnetic field.

-You can read my thesis [here](FinalDraft_BachelorThesis.pdf).
+In my thesis, I tried to evaluate the microscopic BCS theory in real space and compare it to the behavior of conventional superconductors in magnetic field from its phenomenological description.
+You can read it [here](FinalDraft_BachelorThesis.pdf).

 In each folder you will find MATLAB livescripts of the calculations I used for my thesis.